FlavScents AInsights Entry for Thiogeraniol (CAS: 39067-80-6)

 1. Identity & Chemical Information

 Thiogeraniol, also known as 3,7-dimethyl-2,6-octadien-1-thiol, is a sulfur-containing compound with the CAS number 39067-80-6.
 It does not have a FEMA number assigned.
 The molecular formula for thiogeraniol is C10H18S, and it has a molecular weight of 170.32 g/mol.
-The presence of a thiol group in its structure is significant for its odor profile, contributing to its characteristic sulfurous and citrus-like scent.
-This functional group is crucial for its role in both flavor and fragrance applications, where it imparts a unique and potent aroma.
+The presence of a thiol group in its structure contributes to its distinctive odor profile, which is often described as sulfurous and reminiscent of grapefruit.
+This functional group is crucial for its role in both flavor and fragrance applications, providing a unique character that can enhance or modify other notes in a formulation.

 Citation hooks: FlavScents; PubChem; FEMA